dcoai/nftables_port/dev_docs/capabilities.md

 Without this capability, operations like creating tables, chains, and rules will fail with `EPERM` (Operation not permitted).

-### NFTex Security Model
+### NFTables.Port Security Model

-When the NFTex port process starts, it:
+When the NFTables.Port port process starts, it:
 1. **Drops all capabilities** except CAP_NET_ADMIN (principle of least privilege)
 2. **Sets PR_SET_NO_NEW_PRIVS** to prevent gaining additional privileges
 3. **Sets PR_SET_DUMPABLE=0** to prevent debugging/core dumps